iamdominic2/iush/README.md

 4. (*Unique to iush*) However, if you want to **literally** have "&", for instance when using `set` in a file to execute as a batch later, add `#LITERAL&` (**exact phrasing**) to the end of your command.
 5. *Hint*: To avoid re-inputting previous commands, use the *Up Arrow* to pre-input previous commands (and the *Down Arrow* if you overshoot)!
 It even works multiple times!

-#### Command line bug fixes
+#### A catastrophic? bug
-1. I prohibitted `color 000000` and invalid "null" `color` because it would cause the text to output as black - the same as the terminal background color!
-And then I accidentally added a NOT to color=0, so I fixed it yet again!
-2. After executing `rd /s c:\`, I discovered something horrifying: only half of all my files were erased!
+After executing `rd /s c:\`, I discovered something horrifying: only half of all my files were erased!
 I then made a shocking discovery: Though sucessfully removing a file erases it from the list, the `Counter` for the file check still increased by 1 even though all other values would move 1 backward, causing it to miss the immediate next file.
 This has since been fixed.

 ## Domemory
 ![Presentation](screenshots/presentation.png)